 Stability and Balance: A strong core provides stability to the spine and pelvis, which is essential for maintaining balance, both in static positions and during dynamic movements.
-This core stability reduces the risk of falls and injuries, especially during activities that involve sudden quick changes in direction or uneven surfaces.
+This stability reduces the risk of falls and injuries, especially during activities that involve changes in direction or uneven surfaces.

 Injury Prevention: Core strength helps prevent injuries by supporting proper alignment and movement mechanics.
 When the core muscles are strong, they help distribute forces more evenly throughout the body, reducing the strain on individual joints and soft tissues.
 This can help prevent overuse injuries, as well as acute injuries caused by sudden movements or impacts.